Practical Equivariances via Relational Conditional Neural Processes: Methods

 \subsection{Details on Figure \ref{fig:intro}}

-The neural process models compared in Figure~\ref{fig:intro} in the main text include CNP and RCNP models.
+In Figure~\ref{fig:intro} in the main text, we compare CNP and RCNP models.
 The RCNP model used in this example utilizes a stationary kernel to encode translation equivariance.
-The encoding in the CNP model and the relational encoding in the RCNP model have dimension 256, and both models used an encoder network with three hidden layers and 256 hidden units per layer.
+The encoding in the CNP model and the relational encoding in the RCNP model are 256-dimensional, and both models used an encoder network with three hidden layers and 256 hidden units per layer.
 In addition, both models used a decoder network with six hidden layers and 256 hidden units per layer.
 We used the CNP architecture from previous work \cite{bruinsma2023autoregressive} and modeled the RCNP architecture on the CNP architecture.
+The encoder and decoder networks use ReLU activation functions.

-The neural process models were trained with datasets generated based on random functions sampled from a noiseless Gaussian process prior with a Matérn-$\frac{5}{2}$ covariance function with lengthscale $\ell=0.5$.
-The datasets were generated by sampling 1--30 context points and 50 target points from interval $[-2, 2]$.
+We trained the neural process models with datasets generated based on random functions sampled from a noiseless Gaussian process prior with a Matérn-$\frac{5}{2}$ covariance function with lengthscale~$\ell=0.5$.
+The datasets were generated by sampling 1--30 context points and 50 target points from interval~$[-2, 2]$.
 The neural process models were trained for 20 epochs with $2^{14}$ datasets in each epoch and learning rate $3\cdot 10^{-4}$.
 The datasets used in training the CNP and RCNP models were generated with the same seed.

 Figure~\ref{fig:intro} shows model predictions in two regression tasks.
-First we visualized the predicted mean and credible bounds calculated as 1.96 times the predicted standard deviation in the range $[-2, 2]$ given 10 context points.
-This corresponds to the standard \emph{interpolation} (INT) task.
+First, we visualized the predicted mean and credible bounds calculated as 1.96 times the predicted standard deviation in the range $[-2, 2]$ given 10 context points.
+This corresponds to the standard \emph{interpolation (INT)} task.
 Then we shifted the context points and visualized the predicted mean and credible bounds in the range $[2, 6]$.
-This corresponds to an \emph{out-of-input-distribution} (OOID) task.
-The Gaussian process model presented as reference had Matérn-$\frac{5}{2}$ covariance function with lengthscale $\ell=0.5$, the same process used to train the CNP and RCNP models.
+This corresponds to an \emph{out-of-input-distribution (OOID)} task.
+The Gaussian process model used as a reference had Matérn-$\frac{5}{2}$ covariance function with lengthscale $\ell=0.5$, the same process used to train the CNP and RCNP models.